 It will provide information on some of the state’s most dangerous and repeat child sex offenders, including their photos, names and the suburbs in which they live, although it will not give out specific addresses.

-The system is broken up into three tiers; tier one includes photos and details of offenders who police have lost track of, and their last known address.
+The registry is organised into three tiers.
+Tier one includes photos and known details of offenders who police have lost track of, and their last known place of residence

-Tier two is where members of the public can request the photograph of offenders living in their suburb and adjoining suburbs.
+Tier Two is where members of the public can request the photos of offenders living in their local area.

-And, tier three will allow parents and guardians to check whether someone who has regular unsupervised contact with their child is on the register.
+And, Tier Three will allow parents and guardians to check whether someone who their child interacts with regularly is on the register.

 But while the Western Australia Government says that the site will help protect children, others are concerned about the vigilante attacks that the site might spark.

 Criminal Lawyers Association of WA president Linda Black said there was already a good system in place whereby anyone working with children needed police clearances.